 Owen Barfield noted that there were three Lewises–Lewis, the scholar, whose critical books are still read today; Lewis, beloved children’s and science fiction writer; and Lewis, the Christian writer and apologist.
-So multi-sided a writer: it’s astonishing.
-Lewis also wrote a beloved memoir, Surprised by Joy entwining all these aspects of his personality.
+That is astonishing.
+Lewis also wrote a beloved memoir, Surprised by Joy which reveals all these aspects of his personality.

 In Surprised by Joy, we read that becoming a Christian for Lewis, was essentially a recovery of the imagination and creativity, a recovery of the child-like sense of wonder at beauty, a recovery of joy.
 He describes the cold wind which blew from the North, the “strange cold air” of Norse mythology that captivated him (and totally captivated me as a child.)